MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-tickets-connector.md

 ## Step 3.2: ServiceNow OAuth

 To use ServiceNow OAuth, a ServiceNow admin needs to provision an endpoint in your ServiceNow instance.
-After that Microsoft Search app will be able to access it.
+After that Microsoft Search app can access it.
 To learn more, see [Create an endpoint for clients to access the instance](https://docs.servicenow.com/bundle/washingtondc-platform-security/page/administer/security/task/t_CreateEndpointforExternalClients.html) in the ServiceNow documentation.

 The following table provides guidance on how to fill out the endpoint creation form: